Same-sex marriage: French parliament approves new law

 Opponents of the measure, including the opposition UMP party, will try to convince the council that marriage is a constitutional issue.

-However, analysts say that the council is unlikely to block the new law.'Breeze of joy'
+However, analysts say that the council is unlikely to block the new law.

 The first weddings could take place in June, according to Justice Minister Christiane Taubira.